agarciaschanz/CaseStudy-/README.md

 ## _**Recommendations**_
 #### Initiatives
 - [x] Build Brand Image - Incorporate more social media and customer interaction to create a fun enviornment for investing
-- [x] More Incentives - Bring more deals to the table making it hard to walk away from
+- [x] More Incentives - Bring more deals to the table making it easier to attract new clients
 - [x] Moral Compass -  Priortize compassion and community by becoming more involved in city projects & funding

 #### Next Steps